Mallik2409/BIPReports1203/README.md

 # BIPReports1203

-Migrating the Reports from BO to BIP.
+Migrating the Reports from BO to Oracle BIP.